 Gold Standard Girlfriend

 The most cosmopolitan friend I have is my former coworker, Meagan.
 When I recently texted her the link to a Louis Vuitton Neverfull with hot pinking lining at 1AM, asking, “Is this cute or tacky?
-I am too influenced by… Continue reading
+I am too influenced by Lisa Vanderpump,” she replied thoughtfully the next day.
+“It’s not tacky, but it’s v basic,” … Continue reading Gold Standard Girlfriend

 Fire Sale on a Life Well Lived

 One of the best parts about working for myself is doing things at off-hours.
-Going to the grocery store, for instance, is much less stressful during the day when you’re only there with stay-at-home parents, retired folks, and Instacart shoppers.… Continue reading
+Going to the grocery store, for instance, is much less stressful during the day when you’re only there with stay-at-home parents, retired folks, and Instacart shoppers.
+In that relaxed state, not having to rush around the after-fivers in their rolled-up button-downs … Continue reading Fire Sale on a Life Well Lived

 Brain Matter

 As I sat with my former seventh-grade English teacher turned grown-up friend, Kay, at brunch the other day, we bonded over our shared disdain for a man at a table just adjacent to us.
-He was bald, maybe 50, wearing… Continue reading
+He was bald, maybe 50, wearing a navy polo shirt with some embroidery on the chest.
+We were at Café Brazil, … Continue reading Brain Matter

 Live Tweeting My Kidney Stone